-Due to the species ecological and commercial importance, Pacific herring have been the subject of numerous studies and are managed by the state of Alaska.
+Due to the species' ecological and commercial importance, Pacific herring have been the subject of numerous studies and are managed by the state of Alaska.
 Pacific herring are a small schooling fish found throughout the northern waters of North America and Asia.
 Living up to 19 years and reaching a weight of approximately one pound and a length of 18 inches, adults are often found in large schools from the surface to a depth greater than one thousand feet.
 Although the timing varies by latitude, adult herring migrate to inshore estuarine waters to spawn.
 Once in shallow coastal waters, herring spawn for about two weeks in the sub- and inter-tidal zones.
 As with many other species of fish, natural egg and larval mortality is high.

 In Southeast Alaska, from March to June, eggs are deposited on SAV from the lower intertidal zone to approximately 12m and the distribution of eggs is dependent on the type of vegetation and the slope of the beach (Norcross and Brown 2001, NOAA 2014).
+In Sitka Sound specifically, ADF&G has observed spawning to upwards of 18.3 m in depth along the shoreline (confirmed in a personal communication with Eric Coonradt, ADF&G Sitka Area Management Biologist, August 22, 2019).
 Once deposited on SAV, estimates of incubation time vary from ten days to approximately three weeks (McGurk 1989, Biggs and Baker 1997, NOAA 2014).
 As reported in Norcross and Brown (2001), during the incubation stage, many eggs do not survive due to physical forces (e.g., wave action causing eggs to be dislodged from the SAV to which they are attached), predation, and high egg densities.